rockettheme/docs/Docs/joomla/templates/hadron/particle_slider.md

 ![](assets/particle_slider1.png)

 The **Slider** particle makes it easy to create smooth, modern sliders for your website.
-We use in Hadron's home page demo to call attention to the most important information on the site.
+We use it in Hadron's home page demo to call attention to the most important information on the site.

 Here are the topics covered in this guide: